 create_anonymous_token:{projectKey} scope.
 In the OAuth token request, set the scope parameter to the storefront scopes that the session needs.
 For example, use view_products:{projectKey}, manage_my_orders:{projectKey}, and manage_my_profile:{projectKey}.

-Copy or download the client credentials, they cannot be revealed after creation for security reasons.
+Copy or download the client credentials.
+They cannot be revealed after creation for security reasons.

 Create a token with a new Anonymous Session